JarvyJ/HomeIntent/docs/docs/reference/developer/example-component.md

 The `home_intent.register` function will keep track of the instantiated object and associated intents.
 When the the register function is called, the slots and sentences are verified, and a bit later on in the Home Intent setup all the slot functions are called to get the slot values.

 ## Conventions
-All builtin intents will follow the folder importing structure, so `components/<component_name>/__init__.py`.
+First party intents will follow the folder importing structure, so `components/<component_name>/__init__.py`.
 This keeps the components directory in the codebase easy to navigate and allows us to add meta information later if needed.

+First party intents will also follow the translation structure to properly support [translations](../translations/developing-translations.md).